2 mins read

 If you’re not already, start tracking your sugar in Cronometer!

-In the mobile app, navigate to your Daily Report and you should see your sugars intake under the carbohydrates section.
+In the mobile app, navigate to your Daily Report (Diary > tap on the header bar > Daily Report).
+Scroll down and you’ll see sugar intake under the carbohydrates section.
 You can also click on this to edit your targets, see your top sources and to learn more information about the nutrient in general.

-On the web app, you can scroll down on your Diary Screen (main page) to see sugars listed under the carbohydrates section.
+On the web app, just scroll down on your Diary to see sugars listed under the carbohydrates section.
 You can hover over to learn more information or click to edit your targets and view your top sources.

 You can also add it as one of your highlighted targets to view it more quickly in your diary.